MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

 1. This is common for administrative workstations as well as for IT team members and service accounts that perform administrative tasks against domain controllers.
-If this is this the case, and the alert gets updated because the same admin or computer are performing the task, then **Suppress** the alert.
+If this is this the case, and the alert gets updated because the same admin or computer is performing the task, **Suppress** the alert.
 2. Is the computer in question allowed to perform this remote execution against your domain controller?
   -	Is the account in question allowed to perform this remote execution against your domain controller?
   -	If the answer to both questions is yes, then **Close** the alert.
-3. If the answer to either questions is no, then this should be considered a true positive.
+3. If the answer to either questions is no, this activty should be considered a true positive.
 Try to find the source of the attempt by checking computer and account profiles.
 Click on the source computer or account to go to its profile page.
 Check what happened around the time of these attempts, searching for unusual activities, such as: who was logged in, which resources where accessed.

 **Remediation**